hud9925/FlightManager/phase1/README.md

 Any Users that you create will be automatically saved in the UserDatabase.csv file after you are done with the program.
 Any Users saved before will be automatically loaded anytime you start the program, so you can log-in using their username and password.
 To access the Admin controls, please login with the username "Administrator" and password "admin123."
+Note that most input prompts are case-sensitive (to be fixed later).

 Classes are organized based on Clean Architecture.